Do you ever have bone broth envy?

 I have a “smoothie bag” in my freezer full of other bags: peeled banana pieces broken into thirds, lightly steamed greens, organic cranberries, kelp powder and other frozen fruit.
 I can pull it out along with some milk and yogurt and start throwing things into the blender until it looks full enough, hit the button and be on the way to breakfast.

 As long as I follow my “framework recipe” of a handful or two of greens, at least one whole banana, a cup or two of milk and/or yogurt, and another handful of some sort of frozen fruit, the smoothie always works out fine.

-I put kelp powder, probiotics, chia or flax seeds and other stuff in regularly, and this month I’ve started incorporating collagen peptides from Vital Proteins.
+I put kelp powder, probiotics, chia or flax seeds and other stuff in regularly, and this month I’ve started incorporating grassfed collagen (use the code KS10 for 10% off).
 It’s completely tasteless (I tried it in plain water just to make sure for you!) and works beautifully without bogging down the blender.